-- (a) This section applies to a committee that does either of the following: - (1) Makes an expenditure of five thousand dollars (\$5,000) or more to an individual for his or her appearance in an advertisement that supports or opposes the qualification, passage, or defeat of a ballot measure. - (2) Makes an expenditure of any amount to an individual for his or her appearance in an advertisement that supports or opposes the qualification, passage, or defeat of a ballot measure and that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training as a prerequisite to engage in that occupation. - (b) A committee described in subdivision (a) shall file, within 10 days of the expenditure, a report that includes all of the following: - (1) An identification of the measure that is the subject of the advertisement. - (2) The date of the expenditure. - (3) The amount of the expenditure. - (4) The name of the recipient of the expenditure. - (5) For a committee described in paragraph (2) of subdivision (a), the occupation of the recipient of the expenditure - (c) An advertisement paid for by a committee described in paragraph (1) of subdivision (a) shall include a disclosure statement stating "(spokesperson's name) is being paid by this campaign or its donors" in highly visible font shown continuously if the advertisement consists of printed or televised material, or spoken in a clearly audible format if the advertisement is a radio broadcast or telephonic message.
-If the advertisement is a television or video advertisement, the statement shall be shown continuously, except when the disclosure statement required by Section 84504.1 is being shown. - (d)(1) An advertisement paid for by a committee described in paragraph (2) of subdivision (a) shall include a disclosure statement stating "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" in highly visible font shown continuously if the advertisement consists of printed or televised material, or spoken in a clearly audible format if the advertisement is a radio broadcast or telephonic message. - (2) A committee may omit the disclosure statement required by this subdivision if all of the following are satisfied with respect to each individual identified in the report filed pursuant to subdivision (b) for that advertisement: - (A) The occupation identified in the report is substantially similar to the occupation portrayed in the advertisement.
+- (a) This section applies to a committee that does either of the following: - (1) Makes an expenditure of five thousand dollars (\$5,000) or more to an individual for the individual's appearance in an advertisement that supports or opposes the qualification, passage, or defeat of a ballot measure. - (2) Makes an expenditure of any amount to an individual for the individual's appearance in an advertisement that supports or opposes the qualification, passage, or defeat of a ballot measure and that states or suggests that the individual is a member of an occupation that requires licensure, certification, or other specialized, documented training as a prerequisite to engage in that occupation.

-(B) The committee maintains credible documentation of the appropriate license, certification, or other training as evidence that the individual may engage in the occupation identified in the report and portrayed in the advertisement and makes that documentation immediately available to the Commission upon request.
+- (b) A committee described in subdivision (a) shall file, within 10 days of the expenditure, a report that includes all of the following: - (1) An identification of the measure that is the subject of the advertisement. - (2) The date of the expenditure. - (3) The amount of the expenditure. - (4) The name of the recipient of the expenditure. - (5) For a committee described in paragraph (2) of subdivision (a), the occupation of the recipient of the expenditure. - (c) An advertisement paid for by a committee described in paragraph (1) of subdivision (a) shall include a disclosure statement stating "(spokesperson's name) is being paid by this campaign or its donors" in highly visible font shown continuously if the advertisement consists of printed or televised material, or spoken in a clearly audible format if the advertisement is a radio broadcast or telephonic message.
+If the advertisement is a television or video advertisement, the statement shall be shown continuously, except when the disclosure statement required by Section 84504.1 is being shown. - (d)(1) An advertisement paid for by a committee described in paragraph (2) of subdivision (a) shall include a disclosure statement stating "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" in highly visible font shown continuously if the advertisement consists of printed or televised material, or spoken in a clearly audible format if the advertisement is a radio broadcast or telephonic message.
+If the advertisement is a television or video advertisement, the statement shall be shown continuously, except when the disclosure statement required by Section 84504.1 is being shown. - (2) A committee may omit the disclosure statement required by this subdivision if all of the following are satisfied with respect to each individual identified in the report filed pursuant to subdivision (b) for that advertisement: - (A) The occupation identified in the report is substantially similar to the occupation portrayed in the advertisement. - (B) The committee maintains credible documentation of the appropriate license, certification, or other training as evidence that the individual may engage in the occupation identified in the report and portrayed in the advertisement and makes that documentation immediately available to the Commission upon request.

 History: Added by Stats.
 2000, Ch.
 102 [Proposition 34 of the November Statewide General Election]; amended by Stats.
 2001, Ch.
 241, effective September 4, 2001; amended by Stats.
 2014, Ch.
 868; amended by Stats.
 2015, Ch.
 747, effective October 10, 2015; amended by Stats.
 2017, Ch.
-546.
+546; amended by Stats.
+2019, Ch.
+558.